radicle-dev/radicle.xyz/_pages/work.md

 ## Contractual Counter-Party

 For compensation payment, your contractual counter-party is the [Better Internet Foundation](https://betterinternet.foundation/).
-Your compensated can be paid in
+Your compensation can be paid in
 CHF,
 EUR (compensation is quoted in this currency),
 GPB,